 If you’ve spent any time in France, you’ve probably noticed the window coverings that resemble what we call shutters in North America.
-Except these fancy shutters aren’t just decorative touches that the French add to their homes to make them look nice.
-They’re called volets and they serve several purposes!
+Except these fancy French window shutters aren’t just decorative touches that the French add to their homes to make them look nice.
+They’re called volets and serve several purposes!
 What the heck are these things and why do French windows have shutters?

-Innocently enough when he was visiting France for the first time and noticing all the closed up windows, my dad half jokingly asked if France was bracing for a hurricane, knowing full well they don’t exist here yet equally as curious for my response.
+Innocently enough when he was visiting France for the first time and noticing all the closed up windows, my dad half jokingly asked if France was bracing for a hurricane, knowing full well they don’t have hurricanes here, yet equally curious for my response.
 And I don’t blame him!
-Many French window shutters look like the accordion coverings that you’d see in the off-season in South Florida when winter homes are secured and shut or when the area is bracing for a hurricane.
+Many French window shutters look like the accordion coverings that you’d see in the off-season in South Florida when vacation properties are closed up for the year or when the area is bracing for a hurricane.

 Some volets in France are wood and others are metal.
 Some open in the middle into two vertical panels that can be secured back and others go up and down.
 Some are modern French roller shutters and raise and lower at the touch of a button and others need to be opened by hand via a rod you turn from the inside.
 French shutters come in a bunch of varieties at all price points.

-Now let me explain how volets are used.
+Now let me explain how French shutters are used.
 Unlike the decorative shutters that stay put on American homes and aren’t actually meant to be opened and closed daily, French window shutters actually move and are meant to be open and closed daily.
-Metal window shutters, wooden, whatever… French window shutters are functional.
+Metal window shutters, wooden, whatever… French window shutters, les volets, are functional.

 In most cases, each morning, the volets are opened and each evening they are shut.
 It’s normal and lets the world know you’re ready to face the day.
 Everyone does it.

-Some people might leave the upstairs volets open all the time (ME ME ME) but the ones at street level always do this little dance morning and night, open and close.
+Some people might leave the upstairs volets open all the time (ME ME ME) but the ones at street level always do this little dance morning and night.
+They open and close.
 And some even have the ability to be cracked open instead of folded out or lifted up the entire way.
 In the hot summer months since air conditioning isn’t popular here, some people leave the volets closed to keep the cool air in and the hot air out, essentially leaving them to sit in the dark.

-So first, what do volets in France look like and why do French houses have shutters?
+What do the French window shutters in France look like and why do French houses have shutters?

-There are so many styles but here are a few types that are in my neighborhood:
+There are so many styles but here are a couple of types of French window shutters in my neighborhood:

 Why do French houses have shutters on the windows?

 — Security.
 Closing your volets at sundown lets the world know that your house is secure and ready for the night.
 No one can break in through the window and rob you if it’s covered by sturdy volets.
 It’s one added barrier that a thief would have to deal with, so having secure, sturdy volets that shut at nightfall means a secure house.

 Anyway, our house wouldn’t be French if it didn’t have volets.
-It’s just part of French culture and EVERY house has them.
-We have two types: old fashioned ones that you have to open the window to open and close and one set downstairs that you can lower and raise from inside via a rod that you turn without opening the window itself.
+As I mentioned, it’s just part of French culture and EVERY house has them.
+We have two types at our house: old fashioned ones that you have to open the window to the outside to open and close the shutters and one set downstairs that you can lower and raise from inside via a rod that you turn without opening the window itself.

 Although some volets are more charming than others, they aren’t super attractive.
-French window shutters remind me of a store in the mall closing for the day, when that ugly barricade comes down to say they’re closing up shop.
+French window shutters remind me of a store in the mall closing for the day, when that ugly barricade rolls down to say they’re closing up shop.

 Not all volets are ugly, not at all, and I understand their role in French culture and the purpose they serve, but they’re just not part of American culture and therefore I find them a little foreign.
 Because to me, they are.

 Closed volets look cold and so uninviting to me.
 That’s sort of the point.
 But I don’t like it.
 And about the light — I don’t want the light blocked out of my bedroom.
 I hate sleeping in pitch black because the natural light at sunrise can’t wake me up if the windows are blocked.
 And I like waking up early.
 But for Tom?
 God forbid if there’s even a crack of light in our room at night.
 He can’t sleep!
+We compromise.

-So volets are kind of WTF for me.
-I’d leave them up all the time if it were up to me.
-I think they’re a little weird.
-If you’re concerned about heat loss, get better windows.
-If you don’t want light coming in, get some opaque curtains.
-And if you are concerned about your security, get an alarm system!
 I’m half joking.
 I get their purpose.
 I get it’s the culture.
 They just remind me of that Al Pacino movie in Alaska (Insomnia) where they had to block the 24-hour light at night to sleep.
 But here in France, that’s not a problem since it gets dark and all and we don’t have 24 hours of light or dark.
 But in case one day the sun decides to NOT set, we have our volets!
 We’re ready!

-In all honesty, volets are just part of embracing the culture here and aren’t a big deal.
+In all seriousness, French window shutters are just part of embracing the culture here and aren’t a big deal.
 I really don’t mind opening and closing French shutters at this point because I’m used to it.
 It’s almost become (gasp!) normal!
 And if they’ll help conserve heat and keep us safe, cool.
 But if I had a budget to buy new volets, I’d definitely get the most inviting-looking and automatic ones possible that are on a timer with a button — not hurricane style! 😉